sodal-project/community/CODE_OF_CONDUCT.md

 photography or recording; sustained disruption of talks or other events;
 inappropriate physical contact; and unwelcome sexual attention.

-Media shared through public infrastructure run by the Web3RM team must not contain illegal or infringing content.
-You should only publish content via Web3RM public infrastructure if you have the right to do so.
+Media shared through public infrastructure run by the Sodal team must not contain illegal or infringing content.
+You should only publish content via Sodal public infrastructure if you have the right to do so.
 This includes complying with all software license agreements or other intellectual property restrictions.
 You will be solely responsible for any violation of laws or others’ intellectual property rights.